wpilibsuite/frc-docs/source/docs/software/wpilib-overview/new-for-2020.rst

 New for 2020
 ============

 A number of improvements have been made to FRC Control System software for 2020.
-This article will describe and provide a brief overview of the new changes and features as well as a more complete changelog for C++\\Java WPILib changes.
+This article will describe and provide a brief overview of the new changes and features as well as a more complete changelog for C++/Java WPILib changes.

 Major Features - All Languages
 ------------------------------